dpattmann/prometheus-timestream-adapter/README.md

   - url: "http://prometheus-timestream-adapter:9201/write"
 ```

-:warning: **There is a very early remote_reader version!** [AWS Timestream](https://aws.amazon.com/timestream) has a very powerful [query language](https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html) and there is a [Grafana Plugin](https://grafana.com/grafana/plugins/grafana-timestream-datasource) supporting Timestream as a datasource.
-However, there is a very basic reader implementation.
+:info: [AWS Timestream](https://aws.amazon.com/timestream) has a very powerful [query language](https://docs.aws.amazon.com/timestream/latest/developerguide/reference.html) and there is a [Grafana Plugin](https://grafana.com/grafana/plugins/grafana-timestream-datasource) supporting Timestream as a datasource.
+However, there is a basic reader implementation.

 ```yaml
 remote_read: